-After Cabilao, I chose to stay in the area and devote the second part of my stay to the dive sites accessible by the day from Panglao: in particular the island of Balicasag and the sumptuous reef of Doljo.
-I'll tell you about it in a future post...
+After Cabilao, I chose to stay in the area and devote the second part of my stay to the diving sites accessible by day from Panglao: in particular the island of Balicasag and the sumptuous reef of Doljo.
+I'll tell you about it in future posts...

 This stay from February-March 2019 is already my fifth trip to Philippines.
 As I often write to those who ask me for route advice, it is impossible to discover the many facets of this immense archipelago and its countless dive sites at once...
 We have to make choices.
 To inspire you, here are my previous journeys: